heremaps/gluecodium/docs/naming_conventions.md

 Custom name rules
 -----------------

-The default name rules for C++, Java, Swift, and Dart can be customized by providing the path to a name rules properties file.
-These can be passed via `-cppnamerules`, `-javanamerules`, `-swiftnamerules`, or `-dartnamerules` command line parameters.
+The default name rules for C++, Java, Kotlin, Swift, and Dart can be customized by providing the path to a name rules properties file.
+These can be passed via `-cppnamerules`, `-javanamerules`, `-kotlinnamerules`, `-swiftnamerules`, or `-dartnamerules` command line parameters.

 Example custom `cpp.properties`: